nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 Well, that's weird, considering we explicitly indexed the BAM files in the first step of the workflow.
 Could there be something wrong with the plumbing?
 Let's check the work directories for the relevant calls.

-TODO Add snippet of output showing mismatch between main file and index
+TODO _Add snippet of output showing mismatch between main file and index_

+What the heck?
+Nextflow has staged an index file in this process call's work directory, but it's the wrong one.
+How could this have happened?

+!!! note
+When you call a Nextflow process on a channel containing multiple elements, Nextflow will try to parallelize execution as much as possible.
+The consequence is that the corresponding outputs may be collected in a different order than the original inputs were fed in.

-What we're seeing is that the script as written so far is not safe for running on multiple samples, because the order of items in the indexing call's output channel is not guaranteed to match the order of items in the original input channel.
-This causes the wrong files to be paired up in the second step.
+As currently written, our workflow script assumes that the index files will come out of the indexing step listed in the same mother/father/son order as the inputs were given.
+But that is not guaranteed to be the case, which is why sometimes (though not always) the wrong files get paired up in the second step.

-So we need to make sure the BAM files and their index files travel together through the channels.
+To fix this, we need to make sure the BAM files and their index files travel together through the channels.

 ### 3.3.
 Change the output of the SAMTOOLS_INDEX process into a tuple that keeps the input file and its index together

 The simplest way to ensure a BAM file and its index stay closely associated is to package them together into a tuple coming out of the index task.

-TODO TODO TODO
+!!! note
+A **tuple** is a finite, ordered list of elements that is commonly used for returning multiple values from a function.

+First, let's change the output of the `SAMTOOLS_INDEX` process to include the BAM file in its output declaration.

 _Before:_